-Mr. Gibbon has over 40 years of experience in reserve estimating, economic analyses, and reservoir engineering.
+Mr. Gibbon has over 40 years’ experience in reserve estimating, economic analyses, and reservoir engineering.
 Before joining Texas Standard Oil, Mr. Gibbon was Vice President of Tall City Exploration, a highly successful Permian Basin oil company backed by Denham Capital.
-Tall City made a major, successful extension of the Wolfcamp horizontal play in the Midland Basin with a 68 mile step out into northern Howard County, Texas.
-Read more...
+Tall City made a major, successful extension of the Wolfcamp horizontal play in the Midland Basin with a 68 mile step out into northern Howard County.

 Vice President, Acquisitions & Divestitures

-David Blackketter is an accomplished Permian Basin petroleum engineer with strong experience in reservoir engineering evaluation work on both conventional and unconventional New Mexico, Permian Basin oil and gas reservoirs.
-He began his oil & gas career with Berry Petroleum Company (later acquired by Linn Energy) where he developed high-graded production type curves and Capital Forecasting tools.
-Read more...
+Mr. Blackketter is an accomplished Permian Basin petroleum engineer with strong experience in reservoir engineering evaluation work on both conventional and unconventional Permian Basin oil and gas reservoirs.
+He began his oil and gas career with Berry Petroleum Company (later acquired by Linn Energy) where he developed high-graded production type curves and capital forecasting tools.

 Michael F. Monju

 As a Certified Petroleum Landman, Michael Monju is a seasoned land professional with over 20 years’ experience in petroleum land work and more than six years’ experience managing all phases of mineral land for horizontal well development in the Midland Basin.